 Suggested trips: Puerto Nuevo Tour with Lobster Lunch

-Temecula Valley is a small inland wine region that sits between Los Angeles and San Diego.
+Temecula Valley is a small inland wine region that sits between Los Angeles (which itself is worth a cheeky backpack) and San Diego.
 Only about an hour’s drive from the city, it’s the perfect San Diego day trip for wine enthusiasts.

 Old Town Temecula is well worth a visit, and will probably be your first stop.
 It is the historical hub of the valley, dotted with charming restaurants, boutique shops, speakeasies, a theatre, and a vibrant nightlife scene.